 Lenders are generally looking to reduce their overall risk of lending, so salaried employees with a contracted regular income are typically seen as more likely to be able to meet regular mortgage payments consistently through ups and downs over the coming months and years.
 With the rise of the freelance economy, arguably this assessment criteria feels a little outdated, but it certainly still factors into a mortgage application process today.
 As part of the application process, lenders will usually request your last three payslips for proof of income, which can be quite volatile for self-employed people or contractors.

-If you’re self-employed or work as a contractor, then it can be helpful to use a specialised mortgage broker such as CMME Mortgages to avoid your application being declined.
+If you’re self-employed or work as a contractor, then it can be helpful to use a mortgage broker to reduce the chances of your application being declined.
 They will have a broad knowledge of the different types of mortgages and lenders that are available and welcome applicants from self-employed individuals.
-They will also be able to recommend the best deal for you based on your individual circumstances and advise you on how much you’re likely to be able to borrow.
-They can also crunch all the numbers on your behalf so you can see exactly how much different mortgage deals will cost you.
-If you’re currently in this situation and would like further advice on deals, you might find this resource by CMME helpful.
+They will also be able to recommend the best deal for you based on your individual circumstances and advise you on how much you’re likely to be able to borrow, and how much it will cost.

 You applied for the wrong type of mortgage

 There are various different types of mortgage available and each has a separate set of criteria.
 For example, if you applied for a first-time buyer mortgage but you’ve previously already had a mortgage, then you would not fit the criteria and your application would be declined.
 Similarly, if you apply for a residential mortgage for a property that you are renting out, this will also be declined as the lender would expect to assess you for a Buy-to-let mortgage.
 You can read more about different types of mortgages here and about the various options that may be available to you in our guide Mortgages for over 50s: What you need to know.

 The property is unmortgageable